•Updated: Oct 23, 2020

 Customer support live chat is an incredible tool for collecting valuable feedback from your customers and increasing your website engagement rate.
 With that said, it can take weeks or even months to build a functional, scalable, reliable real-time chat application.
-Luckily, Stream Chat makes it super easy to create such an app quickly; you can build a reliable chat app in just hours with Stream's Chat API!
+Luckily, Stream Chat makes it super easy to create such an app quickly; you can build a reliable live chat app in just hours with Stream's Chat API!

 The full source code to this tutorial can be found on GitHub.